arav06/aws-fundies/aws-services-fundamentals.md

 ### Dedicated Instances and Dedicated Hosts

-We have a situation where our workload need an environment in which the app on the server does not want other servers in the system to access it's memory, due to regulatory concerns
+We have a situation where our workload needs an environment in which the app on the server does not want other servers in the system to access it's hardware, due to regulatory concerns

 Dedicated instances and hosts let us say 'this physical system is my machine and no one else can access its resources'